 Skip to content

-This section involves best practices that help you optimize the Flash Service for efficient query processing and handle concurrent queries from multiple analysts without service restarts or performance issues.
+This section outlines best practices for optimizing the Flash Service for efficient query processing and managing concurrent queries from multiple analysts without requiring service restarts or encountering performance issues.

-To optimize query performance, you can create indexes on the columns that you often use in your WHERE clauses or JOIN conditions.
-Indexes help speed up query performance by quickly locating data based on certain criteria.
-The in-memory database uses two main types of indexes as given below:
+To enhance query performance, indexes can be created on columns frequently used in WHERE clauses or JOIN conditions.
+Indexes enable faster data retrieval by quickly locating records based on specific criteria.
+The in-memory database supports two primary types of indexes:

-This index is automatically created for every column.
-Its primary purpose is to speed up queries that involve range searches, such as date ranges.
-By storing the minimum and maximum values for data blocks, the in-memory database can quickly skip over blocks that do not fall within the specified range.
+This index is automatically created for every column and is designed to speed up queries involving range searches, such as date ranges.
+By storing the minimum and maximum values for data blocks, the in-memory database can efficiently skip over data blocks that fall outside the specified range.

-Example: Suppose you have a table of sales data with columns id, amount, and sale_date.
-You can run a query to find sales within a specific date range:
+Example: For a table containing sales data with columns id, amount, and sale_date, the following query retrieves sales records within a specified date range:

 SELECT * FROM sales WHERE sale_date BETWEEN '2024-01-01' AND '2024-01-31';

-The in-memory database can use the Min-Max index on the sale_date column to skip blocks of data that do not fall within the specified date range.
+The Min-Max index on the sale_date column enables the in-memory database to bypass data blocks that do not fall within the specified date range.

-To learn more about the Min-Max Index, please refer to this.
+For more information on the Min-Max Index, refer to this section.

 Adaptive Radix Tree (ART)

-Unlike the Min-Max index, ART indexes need to be explicitly defined by the user.
-They are designed to enhance performance for queries that involve exact matches or queries on columns with many unique values, as it allow for rapid lookup.
+ART indexes must be explicitly defined by the user.
+They are effective for queries involving exact matches or columns with many unique values, providing rapid lookups.

-Example: If you have a table of users with a unique identifier user_id, the in-memory database automatically creates an ART index on this column.
-When you run a query to find a user by their ID, the in-memory database can quickly locate the row using the ART index:
+Example: For a table containing user records with a unique identifier user_id, the in-memory database automatically creates an ART index on this column.
+The following query finds a user by their ID:

 SELECT * FROM users WHERE user_id = 12345;